Frequently Asked Questions

 Although courts can order people to attend a treatment facility, the Bruce Oake Recovery Centre has the right to refuse anyone.
 Clients must be at least 18 years of age and clean upon entry.
 The Bruce Oake Recovery Centre will only accept clients who CHOOSE treatment of their own volition.
 Anyone seeking admittance from any justice system must provide a detailed criminal record for review and will not be accepted if they are deemed a threat to the safety of the neighbourhood.

-Who owns the curling club and are there plans to turn the curling club into a similar Women’s only Recovery Centre?
+Who owns the curling club and are there plans to turn the curling club into a similar women-only recovery centre?

 The curling club is owned privately and therefore cannot be deemed surplus by the City of Winnipeg.
 The Bruce Oake has no interest in the facility for an expansion.